Response or Comment

 Date of Authorship for this Version

 Reisman, W. Michael and Sloane, Robert, "The Incident at Cavalese and Strategic Compensation" (2000).
 Faculty Scholarship Series.
-Paper 1015.
+1015.